danielshort3/Chatbot-LoRA-RAG/README.md

 2. `build_index.py` – create the FAISS index
 3. `build_dataset.py` – generate training pairs
 4. `finetune.py` – train the LoRA adapter
+5. `merge_lora.py` – merge the adapter into a 4‑bit model

 FAISS GPU acceleration has not been tested due to incompatible hardware.
 Set `VGJ_FAISS_CUDA=false` (or `--faiss-cuda false`) to run indexing on the CPU while the rest of the pipeline uses CUDA.

 ## Using a LoRA adapter

-After running the pipeline the adapter is saved to `lora-vgj-checkpoint` and picked up automatically.
-Set `VGJ_LORA_DIR` if you want to load a different checkpoint.
+After fine‑tuning the adapter it can be merged into a 4‑bit quantized model using `scripts/merge_lora.py`.
+The resulting model directory is loaded automatically when you launch the chat UI.
+Set `VGJ_LORA_DIR` if you want to load a different checkpoint before merging and `VGJ_MERGED_MODEL_DIR` to change the directory used for inference.

 ## Compare mode